Crystal Clear Glass Β· Melbourne

 No. Low-iron glass is cleaned in the same way as standard clear glass.
 Regular squeegeeing, mild cleaning products and good bathroom ventilation will help keep the glass looking clear.
 The main difference is the visual clarity, not the cleaning process.

-For easier maintenance, we can also apply a NanoCoat protective coating to the glass.
-This helps reduce water spots, soap build-up and mineral staining.
+For easier maintenance, we can also apply a protective glass coating to help reduce water spots, soap build-up and mineral staining.

 In most cases, we provide initial pricing based on photos, sketches, plans and project details rather than free on-site quoting.